Athabasca Falls © A. Zier-Vogel

 To avoid an impassable canyon on the Sunwapta River north of the Athabasca Glacier, aboriginal families and later travellers on horseback used this bypass route, now named for early Rockies climber Walter Wilcox.

 The first kilometre of the trail is fairly steep, but it gets easier as you cross the treeline and reach the wide-open pass area.
 Watch for bighorn rams in the flowery meadows.
-A side trip of 200 m across the tundra to the left (west) will take you to a grand view of (left to right), Mt.
-Athabasca, Mt.
-Andromeda, the Athabasca Glacier, Snow Dome, the Dome Glacier and Mt.
-Kitchener.
+There are grand views all along this stretch of trail.
 Note: the pass area can be snowy until late July.

 Trail 51 (moderate); 5.4 km return; 250 m elevation gain/loss; 3 hour round trip